GoogleCloudPlatform/gradle-appengine-templates/HelloEndpoints/README.md

 2. Run **Build** > **Deploy Module to App Engine**.

+3. In the **Deploy to App Engine** dialog, select your module.
+From the **Deploy To:** dropdown list, choose "Click here to create a new Google Developers Console project."
+This will open [Google Developers Console](https://console.developers.google.com)

     + If you are running this task for the first time, you will be prompted to sign-in with your Google Account.
 Choose an account and sign in.<br>

-3. In the **Deploy to App Engine** dialog, select your module from the **Deploy To:** dropdown list.
-Choose "Click here to create a new Google Developers Console project."
-This will open [Google Developers Console](https://console.developers.google.com)

 4. Create a new project and switch back to the **Deploy to App Engine** dialog in Android Studio.